If you sleep beside your partner at night, you may already know what spooning is without realising that's what it's called.

 Well before it made its name as a must-have in the tantric sex manual, spooning was an essential way of sleeping with someone you trusted.
 It's so innate that the first evidence of human beings sleeping in the spooning position came from before the dark ages (literally).
 Cavemen used to sleep together naked in the spooning position as a vital way of keeping warm in the winter and offering each other protection against potential predators.

 Now we don't need to sleep next to our partners for survival, your sleeping position says a lot about your relationship.
-Those who opt for the spoon don't only experience a closer bond with their partner - in and out of the bedroom - but they also receive more serious mental and physical health benefits than those who choose to sleep in separation.
+Those who opt for the spoon don't only experience a closer bond with their partner - in and out of the bedroom - but they also receive more serious mental and physical health benefits (much like if they learn how to explain the mental load to their partner) than those who choose to sleep in separation.

 What is spooning?